-You should not only look at the temperature to know when to take extra heat precautions, but also at the heat index.
-This is a measure of the combination of heat and humidity or the ‘real feel’ outside that can make it feel much hotter.
+Temperature is not the only consideration for extra heat precautions.
+It’s important to know the heat index which is a measure of the combination of heat and humidity, or the ‘real feel’ outside that can make it feel much hotter.
 Experts recommend that seniors should take extra precautions when the heat index reaches 91 degrees.
 For example, a temperature of 85 degrees at 65% humidity rates a heat index of 91 degrees.

 Effective precautions to beat the heat include:

 - Staying in the shade